Table of Contents

 User Level | Expert/Professionals |

 Moreover, it has the capabilities of 4K UHD video recording.
 It can record 4K up to 30 fps for three minutes at a time.
 Other video features of D5 include Flat picture control, a movie shooting menu along smooth exposure compensation.
 Further, full HD video can be recorded with three options such as FX field-of-view, DX-based with 1.5x cropped, and 1920 x 1080 crop.
 A camera is considered efficient until or unless it quickly offloads its files.
 Therefore, D5 proves its efficiency through its built-in LAN capabilities.
 The 1000 Base T Ethernet port allows the camera to transfer Max 400Mbps files with remarkable speed.
 The camera comes in two versions, one with two CF-card slots and the other with two XQD slots.
 However, it does not have built-in Wi-Fi and built-in GPS.
 There is no built-in flash, so it is unable to trigger optical slaves.
+The body of D5 is built with magnesium alloy with protection from dust, moisture, and harsh weather.
+The battery life of this astrophotography camera allows about 3780 shots on a single charge.

 5. Sony a7R III